momentum-morehouse/immersive-curriculum/ruby/w5-ruby/day1-3/homework/freeshelf.md

-# FreeShelf Day 3
+# FreeShelf

-You are building a Ruby on Rails application to collect an index of free programming books online.
-This application will, after three days, allow users to look at a list of all the books, add new books, edit or remove books they've added, and checkout books.
+This week, you are building a Rails application to collect an index of free programming books online.
+You'll work on this application for all three lab days this week.
+The end goal is an application that allows users to see a list of all the books, register and log in, add new books, edit or remove books they've added, and checkout books.

 On the first day, your application should: